taromero/latte/README.md

 - Cannot run assertions inside `before` or `after` blocks.
 - Very early stage of development.
 - Initially designed to work only on server side.
+- If the internet connection is flacky, it might take some seconds to end the Meteor process (this is due to some Meteor's internals).

 #### How to use